JuliaGeo/DimensionalArrayTraits.jl/README.md

 volume(A,i,j,k)
 ```

-*    Time: is the value for the start, middle or (probably never) the end of the duration.
+*    Is the cell value for the start, middle or (probably never) the end of the duration/span?
 Is it an average of the whole period or a specific point in the cell.
-These specifications should also generalise to any other dimension type.
+These specifications should also generalise to any dimension type.
-*    Categorical dimensions with no size or regularity
+*    Categorical dimensions with no size and optional ordered/unordered status
 *    Arrays can be plotted correctly using the grid information

 ```julia